-• the product of the output voltage and output current in the DC output reaches the adjusted OPP limit.
+• the product of the output voltage and output current in the DC output exceeds the adjusted OPP limit.

-This function serves to protect the connected load application so that this is not overloaded and possibly damaged due to an excessive power consumption.
+This function serves to protect the connected load application so that this isn't overloaded and possibly damaged due to an excessive power consumption.